 What power supplies does this guide apply to?

-You can use this guide to silence any 3D printer, CNC or LED strip power supply.
+You can use this guide to silence any 3D printer, home CNC machine, laser engraver, or LED strip power supply with a fan.
 The one I fix as an example is a MeanWell-branded one, but the steps in this guide are the same for cheaper no-name power supplies.

 Basically, if the noise is caused by a loud cooling fan (which it usually is), removing that fan from the equation will solve the problem.